RedisLabs/redislabs-docs/content/modules/redisearch/redisearch-2-upgrade.md

         The script shows a table with the progress of the replication.
         Press **F5** to see the updated status of the replication process.

+        For example:

+        ```sh
+        python RediSearch_Syncer.py -d redis://admin:IBrS0xaL6rShfB1wKTtUkcQG1g3UWAlTd53AotPdTcQvGIVP@redis-19472.cluster1.local:19472 -s redis://admin:1GjFuUbBqTSPDbRfaxEPLSoXpFmRdFxmBKMD0BuxwMJ2DEaO@redis-19636.cluster1.local:19636
+        ```

     1. Stop the processes that are sending requests to the source database so all of the data gets synchronized to the destination database.
+    1. Verify that the replication is complete in `shard-cli`:

+        1. Connect to each shard in the source database and run `info replication` to see the replication offset.
+        1. Compare that replication offset to the offset reported by the syncer.

     1. When the status field is `st_in_sync` then you can press **Ctrl-C** to cancel the synchronization process.

-        {{< note >}}
-        You can also verify that the replication is complete in `shard-cli`.
-Connect to each shard in the source database and run `info replication` to see the replication offset.
-        Then connect to each shard in the destination database and make sure that the offset reported in `info replication` is the same as for the shard in the source database.
-        {{< /note >}}

     1. Press **Q** to quit the `RediSearch_Syncer.py`.

+You can now redirect your database connections to the database with RediSearch 2.x.